Insurance is a relationship business, right?

 And, it’s just the beginning.
 As soon as they enter your process, the simple work of turning a new client into a loyal client begins.

-And, in our business category, that’s where the money is.
+And, in our business category, that’s where the money is: in the relationship.

 Besides, research shows they’re psychologically resistant to outbound phone calls.

 Instead, you must embrace the same communication technologies that today’s consumer embraces.